Yigenana/presentations/QCON/QCON18.md

 ![](Slide31_Python.png)
 ![](Slide31_NodeJS.png)

 ^When we design systems it's more than just programming and we have to understand what works where and when.
-Wrap up where Go and good and where other lanugages are better.
+Wrap up where Go and good and where other languages are better.

 ---